-At the time of printing, St Aidan's are welcoming Year 6 pupils and parents/ guardians to visit the school and introduce them to the life and work of St. Aidan's.
-Our Open Afternoon is on Saturday 15th October 2022 between 1pm-4pm.
+St. Aidan's are welcoming Year 6 pupils and parents/ carers to visit the school and introduce them to the life and work of St. Aidan's.
+Our Open Afternoon is on Saturday 14th October 2023 between 12.30pm-3.30pm.
 Arrival times are being managed by way of an on-line booking system.

-Parents/guardians are also welcome to attend one of our New Intake Presentation Evenings which are scheduled for Tuesday 11th October 2022 and Thursday 13th October 2022.
+Parents/carers are also welcome to attend our New Intake Presentation Evening which is scheduled for 6pm on Tuesday 10th October 2023.